siavava/kahoots-api.amitt.ai/README.md

 ## What Worked Well

-The API was pretty straightforward to implement (mostly because @timofei7 told us exactly what to do :smile: )
+The API was pretty straightforward to implement (mostly because you guys told us exactly what to do :smile: )

 ## What Didn't